Create BizTalk Services using the Azure portal

 The Azure account can have multiple subscriptions and can be managed by anyone who is permitted.
-For example, your Azure account holder creates a subscription named BizTalkServiceSubscription and gives the BizTalk Administrators within your company (e.g. ContosoBTSAdmins@live.com) access to this subscription.
-In this scenario, the BizTalk Administrators sign into the Azure Management Portal and have full Administrator rights to all the hosted services in the subscription, including Azure BizTalk Services.
+For example, your Azure account holder creates a subscription named BizTalkServiceSubscription and gives the BizTalk Administrators within your company (for example, ContosoBTSAdmins@live.com) access to this subscription.
+In this scenario, the BizTalk Administrators sign in to the Azure portal and have full Administrator rights to all the hosted services in the subscription, including Azure BizTalk Services.
 The BizTalk Administrators are not the Azure account holders and therefore don't have access to any billing information.

-Manage Subscriptions and Storage Accounts in the Azure Management Portal provides more information.
+Manage Subscriptions and Storage Accounts in the Azure portal provides more information.

 When you create a BizTalk Service, you can use an existing Azure SQL Server, Azure SQL Database, or automatically create a new Server or Database.